mafintosh/tar-stream/README.md

 # tar-stream

 tar-stream is a streaming tar parser and generator and nothing else.
-It is streams2 and operates purely using streams which means easily you can extract/parse tarballs without ever hitting the file system.
+It is streams2 and operates purely using streams which means you can easily extract/parse tarballs without ever hitting the file system.

 	npm install tar-stream

 # Usage

-tar-stream exposes two streams, `pack` and `extract`. `pack` will create a tarball and `extract` will extract it.
+tar-stream exposes two streams, [pack](https://github.com/mafintosh/tar-stream#packing) which creates tarballs and [extract](https://github.com/mafintosh/tar-stream#extracting) which extracts tarballs.
+To [modify](https://github.com/mafintosh/tar-stream#modifying-existing-tarballs an existing tarball) use both.

 ## Packing